serradura/u-case/README.md

 #### If I enabled the auto validation, is it possible to disable it only in specific use case classes?

-Answer: Yes, it is.
+Answer: Yes, it is possible.
 To do this, you only need to use the `disable_auto_validation` macro. e.g:

 ```ruby
 require 'u-case/with_activemodel_validation'